-This southwestern turkey rice casserole is a fantastic mix of spices, vegetables and lean protein.
+This southwestern ground turkey casserole recipe is a fantastic mix of spices, vegetables and lean protein.
 It all comes together in about 30 minutes for a healthy dinner.
-267 calories and 5 Weight Watchers Freestyle SP

 Now a southwestern casserole is added to the mix.